Anrsgrl/azpellet/README.md

 Azpellet is a company dedicated to marketing and managing wood pellet products while providing valuable educational resources.

+Due to the company's domain not being renewed, we are currently using an alternative Netlify link.

 ## Table of Contents

 - [Screenshots](#screenshots)